ellypeop/Dissertation/README.md

 I've completed the explenations on the two papers and how they are applied to each of the diagrams.
 I can now move on with dedicating the next week to the evaulation of the project, allowing the final week for final adjustements, edits and inclusion of figures.

+### 20/11/2024

+Attended Qiskit Club, discussion regarding peers proposals.

+Added figures and introductions to sections.
+Now need to focus on Results section.
+Also need to remember to include breakdown of sections around the introduction.
 ## Topics to Research

 - Mermaid